soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 ## How to get to Secure Score

-If your organization has a subscription that includes [Office 365 Enterprise](https://docs.microsoft.com/office365/enterprise/), [Microsoft 365 Business](https://docs.microsoft.com/microsoft-365/business/), or Office 365 Business Premium, and you have the necessary permissions, you can view your organization's secure score by visiting [https://securescore.office.com](https://securescore.office.com).
+If your organization has a subscription that includes [Office 365 Enterprise](https://docs.microsoft.com/office365/enterprise/), [Microsoft 365 Business](https://docs.microsoft.com/microsoft-365/business/), or Office 365 Business Premium, and you have the [necessary permissions](#required-permissions), you can view your organization's secure score by visiting [https://securescore.office.com](https://securescore.office.com).

 Alternatively, you can visit the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), where you'll find a Secure Score widget that provides you with your current score.

 ![Secure Score widget](media/SecureScoreWidget-o365.png)

-The widget includes a link to Microsoft Secure Score, which takes you to your Secure Score dashboard for Office 365.
+The widget includes a link to your Secure Score dashboard.

 ![Secure Score dashboard](media/SecureScore-WelcomeScreen.png)

-> [!NOTE]
-> You must be an Office 365 administrator, such as a global admin or security admin, to access Secure Score.

 ## How it works

-Secure Score figures out what Office 365 services you're using (such as OneDrive, SharePoint, and Exchange) then looks at your settings and activities and compares them to a baseline established by Microsoft.
-You'll get a score based on how aligned you are with best security practices.
+Secure Score determines what Office 365 services you're using (such as OneDrive, SharePoint, and Exchange) then compares your settings and activities to a baseline established by Microsoft.
+You'll get a score based on how well aligned your organization is with security best practices.

 You'll also get recommendations on steps you can take to improve your organization's score.